bamboo-io/bamboo-copy/REWARDS-INFO.md

-### Learn more about BAM Rewards
+# Learn more about BAM Rewards

-**What is BAM Rewards?**
+## What is BAM Rewards?

 Bamboo gives users the opportunity to earn rewards based on in-app activity.
 Rewards are paid in BAM tokens valued at approximately $X and can be sold for cash at any point.
-When user’s activate rewards and maintain 2% of the BAM in your portfolio users are eligible to get BAM rewards.
+When users activate rewards and maintain 2% of the BAM in your portfolio users are eligible to get BAM rewards.

-**What is $BAM?**
+## What is $BAM?

 BAM is the native reward token used on the Bamboo platform used as a unit of account.